vivekmurali/spidey/README.md

 - [x] Set up sqlite
 - [x] Get links from page
+- [x] Set up insert into database and get from database
+- [ ] Change crawl.go to get links from db and crawl them instead of seed.txt
 - [ ] Change from recursion to checking database
 - [ ] Make relative links absolute
 - [ ] remove stop words